close

 }

+ESLint core rules (unprefixed names like no-unused-vars or prefer-const) are not part of any plugin and can be enabled directly in rules without listing anything here.
 Presets like ts.configs.recommended already include their own plugins entry, so you only need this field when configuring plugin rules outside a preset.

 languageOptions